Marketing Bootcamp For Clinicians

-- Participants will create a coherent clinical identify formulation that articulates participants’ professional values and personal vision of their work for website, blog and social media use.
+- Perform a coherent clinical identify formulation that articulates participants’ professional values and personal vision of their work for website, blog and social media use.

-- Participants will analyze and delineate clinical needs of their patients and describe effective ways to communicate them
+- Analyze and catalogue clinical needs of their patients and describe effective ways to communicate them.

-- Participants will utilize group process to evaluate current challenges regarding the business aspect of running a private practice, and establish professional goals that address these challenges
+- Evaluate current challenges regarding the business aspect of running a private practice, and develop professional goals that address these challenges.

-- Participants will gain a layout of current social media and online marketing practices available to therapists and will explore their approaches to them.
+- Define and select current social media and online marketing practices available to therapists based on clinicians’ approaches to them.

-- Participants will gain insight into common issues of resistance to social media and online presence reported by clinicians, and will accomplish a conscious and deliberate online presence frame that fits with their unique professional values.
+- Construct a conscious and deliberate online presence frame that fits with their unique professional values.

 Wright Institute Los Angeles is approved by the California Psychological Association, which is recognized by the Board of Psychology and the Board of Behavioral Science to sponsor continuing education for Psychologists, Licensed Marriage & Family Therapists, and Licensed Clinical Social Workers.
 Wright Institute Los Angeles maintains responsibility for this program and its contents.
 Full attendance in addition to the completion of the appropriate evaluation form are required in order to receive CE credits.
 CPA OPD provider number WLA001.